EdgarDelga/EdgarDelga/README.md

 - 🏳️ I am a person who enjoys learning, leading and collaborating in a team

-- 🎓 I am in the Third Semester of Computer Engineering at the Facultad de Estudios Superiores Aragon
+- 🎓 I am in the 7th Semester of Computer Engineering at the Facultad de Estudios Superiores Aragon

 - 🎵 I have various knowledge about design, communication, leadership, audio and video editing, singer, guitarist and animal lover!